L’Escargot | London’s First French Eatery, Dating Back To 1896

 Because the French hate fast food.

-And because, as well as escargot, L’Escargot has a 200 year old Victorian townhouse on the bustling streets of Soho for a home, glistening chandeliers, piano-players to see your dinner through on certain nights, lobster bisque, steak tartare, boeuf bourguignon and crèmes brûlées, a carefully curated wine offering as extensive as it is French, and a long standing dog-friendly policy.
+And because, as well as escargot, L’Escargot has a 300 year old Georgian townhouse on the bustling streets of Soho for a home, glistening chandeliers, piano-players on weekends, snail-themed carpets, a somewhat bohemian hidden attic bar, lobster bisque, steak tartare, boeuf bourguignon and crèmes brûlées, a carefully curated wine offering as extensive as it is French, and a long standing dog-friendly policy.

 L’Escargot | 48 Greek Street, W1D 4EF

 Like dining out in Soho?
-Check out our Soho Neighbourhood Guide
+Peruse our pick of the best restaurants in Soho